The history of judo

 Judo was first introduced to Europe in the early 20th century and quickly became popular throughout the world.
 Japanese masters went to the West to share their knowledge.
 Jigoro Kano always had the wish to see his martial art in big international competitions.

-In 1964, judo became an Olympic sport during the Olympic Games in Tokyo.
-Thanks to this event, judo develops more quickly and everywhere in the world.
-If it is initially reserved for the men in international competitions, in 1980 the first world champion of judo is crowned in New York, Jane Bridge today 8th dan.
+In 1964, judo became an Olympic sport at the Tokyo Olympic Games.
+Thanks to this event, judo is developing more rapidly and all over the world.
+Although it was initially reserved for men in international competitions, in 1980 the first female world judo champion was crowned in New York, Jane Bridge, now 8th dan.

 Finally, judo has become an essential sport of the Olympic Games, practiced in almost all countries of the world.
 This martial art has become for some a way of life beyond a simple physical activity.

-Discover all our judo products inspired by the universe of Jigoro Kano and respecting the values of judo.
+Discover all our judo products inspired by the world of Jigoro Kano and respecting the values of judo.

 Join us on our Social Networks to not miss anything of our news!